AppsDevTeam/MailQueue/README.md

 ### 1.1.2 Using custom Queue entity

-Create your own entity that extends our default entity:
+Create your own entity that extends our abstract entity:
 ```php
 namespace App\Model\Entity;